Frequently Asked Questions

 Are China’s streets safe?

-While one does from time to time hear scary stories, the general level of safety on China’s streets is surprisingly good.
+As with any destination we would advise guests to remain vigilant, but the general level of safety on China’s streets is surprisingly good.
 Beijing and Shanghai boast a measure of personal safety exceeding levels in cities such as London, New York, Paris or Los Angeles.
+Traffic safety has vastly improved and food safety much more stringent than in the past.
+One area to exercise caution when walking on the streets is with the abundance of electric scooters, which have increased amidst the popularity of food and courier deliveries.

 Is flying in China safe?

 Most planes flown in China are manufactured by Boeing or Airbus.
 For information about the relative safety of Chinese airlines, an independent evaluation is available at the Aviation Safety Network.
-Imperial Tours prioritizes its itineraries with the main national airlines operating within China, namely Air China, China Eastern, China Southern and Hainan Airlines.
+Imperial Tours prioritizes its itineraries with the main national airlines operating within China, namely Air China, China Eastern, China Southern and Hainan Airlines or their subdiaries.
 All Chinese airlines are governed by strict safety standards enforced by CAAC, the government's airline authority.
-As a result of ongoing consolidation within the Chinese airline industry, and because of last-minute changes in schedules beyond Imperial Tours’ control, it occasionally is the case that Imperial Tours is forced to use a regional airline, such as Sichuan Airlines or Xiamen Airlines.
-To the extent foreseeable, Imperial Tours will inform guests in advance if they are scheduled to travel on a plane that is not manufactured by Airbus or Boeing.
+When due to limited flight options such as between secondary destinations, Occasionally, Imperial Tours is forced to use a regional or minor airline.

 My walking is not so good.
 Can I request a wheelchair?

 Please do request a wheelchair if you think you might need it, and the earlier you do so the better your travel experience will be.
 Although many tourist sites in China have been modified for wheelchair access, advance notice is needed to put many of these provisions into effect.
-For example, a tourist site may have installed an elevator for wheelchair access, but without advance notice this may be unmanned and hence nonoperational.
+For example, a tourist site may have installed an elevator for wheelchair access, but without advance notice this may be unmanned and hence non-operational.
 Also note that sites with wheelchair access often still require wheelchair users to get up once or twice to cross various thresholds.
 Travelers who suspect they will need a wheelchair to get about should notify us at an early stage in the booking process so that proper arrangements can be made.
+Imperial Tours has in the past organized tours for many people with mobility issues.

 Should I buy travel insurance?